 Cancun: Gospel meetings were held in the hall from June 23 to July 17.
 Tiberio Hernandez (Hermosillo, Sonora) helped Timothy Turkington during the first 10 days, then local brethren helped.
 The attendance of unsaved was encouraging, including several new contacts.

-Chihuahua: God blessed in four weeks of gospel meetings in the Valle de la Madrid hall, where Gilberto Torrens preached, helped by other brethren.
-God blessed in salvation.
+Chihuahua: God blessed in four weeks of gospel meetings in the Valle de la Madrid hall.

 El Porvenir: Children’s meetings were held during two weeks in the hall with good attendance.
 A regular Sunday night gospel meeting is now held here as well, and it is encouraging to see some parents of these children attending.